by Chris R. Morgan

 Re: Progress Report

 I have served as the Administrative Director of [REDACTED] State Hospital for the Psychiatrically Afflicted for a period of a little over three months.
 In that time I have taken great care to familiarize myself with the various contours of this institution and those who people it.
 I have walked through its grounds and its hallways and seen the life and culture that abounds it day and night.
-Perhaps you will disagree, but I am confident that after that time I have come to a general, if not altogether complete, understanding as to the character of this institution.
+Perhaps you will disagree, but I am confident that after that time I have come to a general understanding as to the character of this institution.
 Some of my conclusions—or rather conclusion—are worth noting, if you’ll pardon the indulgence.

 Correct me if I’m wrong, but I believe one of the main factors behind your hiring me for this position was that I possessed few, or really any, illusions about the purpose of this arm of our healthcare system.
 I believe you appreciate that we are not in the business of saving an entire mass of our state from some collective malady of conscience, or whatever the reformist true believers want to call it.
 I am more earthbound than that.
 We exist to assure that those who need treatment, who are beyond self-help, get the best possible treatment; and moreover, that they do not hinder the morale, safety, and good health of society at large.
 It is, I admit, a task far too modest for some, and too little compassionate still for others, but it is crucial in maintaining society in the most broadly desired state of order.